Beko2023/ReactQuizzicalSolo/README.md

-This is a solo project from Scrimba's React module.
+This is a solo project from Scrimba's React Course.
 A challenging but great learning experience indeed!

 ![Screenshot 2024-06-17 195301](https://github.com/user-attachments/assets/76335ebe-f1f5-4086-b4be-7ad010d6502c)